 Subverted in Blade Trinity.
 At one point, Blade and his sidekicks get into a fight with a group of security guards armed with nightsticks.
 The heroes kick and punch the security guards into submission, then Blade whips out a pistol and kills the last one just to show that he can.

-In the film First Blood (but not in the original novel), Rambo largely refrained from using lethal force-even Gault only died when he fell from the helicopter.
+In First Blood (but not in the original novel), Rambo largely refrained from using lethal force-even Gault only died when he fell from the helicopter.

 Walker does not directly slay any of his enemies in Point Blank.